lucyrush/rivercity_jewellery/readme-additions/testing.md

 In addition to the full manual testing, I also decided to add some automated testing, as advised in the short testing section of the course.
 The automated testing can be improved.
 I am not 100% confident with automated testing just yet!

-I created 12 automated tests in total.
+I created 11 automated tests in total.
 These include:

 Checkout>tests.py: Order form testing Products>tests.py: Product form testing and Product page view test

+- In the terminal type the following command:
+  `python manage.py test <<app name>>`
+- The test results will be shown within the terminal.

 ### Validator Testing